ericsonga/TeacherCSP/_sources/CSPNameTurtles/ch5_exercises.rst

         .. tab:: Question

-           Write the code below to draw a star like this picture.
+           Write code below to draw a star like this picture.

            .. image:: Figures/star.png